aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

 1. Configure the consumer groups and topics to be included in the lag prediction:

-   - For consumer groups: Set the `kafka_lag_predictor.group_filters` option to specify which consumer groups should be included in the lag prediction.
+   - **For consumer groups**: Set the `kafka_lag_predictor.group_filters` option to specify which consumer groups should be included in the lag prediction.
 By default, the consumer lag predictor calculates the lag for all consumer groups, but you can restrict this by specifying group patterns.

      ```bash